 Knowledge within medicine is constantly evolving.
-A nurse practitioner’s (NP) responsibility is to provide the best care possible to their patients—and it is essential that they update their knowledge of treatment options, diseases, medical technology, professional service habits, and pharmaceuticals.
+A nurse practitioner’s (NP) responsibility is to provide the best care possible to their patients—and they must update their knowledge of treatment options, diseases, medical technology, professional service habits, and pharmaceuticals.

-While much of an NP’s continuing education happens in a way that is hands-on, practical, and in response to what they encounter as they practice, maintaining licensure and professional certification requires practicing NPs to adequately complete formal continuing education as well.
+While much of an NP’s continuing education happens in a way that is hands-on, practical, and in response to what they encounter as they practice, maintaining licensure and professional certification requires practicing NPs to complete formal continuing education.

 While most states and certifying bodies measure CE in contact hours, some measure in CEUs.
 In those cases, an NP will combine contact hours to create units.
 For example, in Massachusetts, 10 CH equals one CEU.
-Because some states use the language of “units” and “hours” interchangeably, it is essential that every NP does their due diligence to clearly understand the requirement for their state of practice.
+Because some states use the language of “units” and “hours” interchangeably, every NP must do their due diligence to understand the requirements for their state of practice clearly.

 Each state board of nursing requires a unique number of CEs per year for license renewal.
 For example, in North Carolina, NPs need 50 CH per year to renew their license, while in Mississippi, the requirement is 40 CEU hours every two years.